LYONS, LUCILE MANNING

 Mrs. Lyons organized the Texas Federation of Music Clubs and served as its first president from 1915 to 1917; she was secretary of the National Federation of Music Clubs from 1917 to 1921.
 She became the first woman honored with two terms as president of the national organization (1921–25) and subsequently served on its board until 1955.
 She organized and was first secretary of the Fort Worth Civic Music Association and served as the regional director of the Federal Music Project in Texas from its inception to its end (1936–41).
 In 1956 she was granted the Zonta Club Award for "outstanding contribution to the public."
 She was a Presbyterian and a Democrat.
-Lucil Lyons died on September 25, 1958, in Fort Worth and was buried in Greenwood Cemetery.
+Lucile Lyons died on September 25, 1958, in Fort Worth and was buried in Greenwood Cemetery.

 Sam Hanna Acheson, Herbert P. Gambrell, Mary Carter Toomey, and Alex M. Acheson, Jr., Texian Who's Who, Vol. 1 (Dallas: Texian, 1937).
 Dallas News, September 26, 1958.

 Image Use Disclaimer